rbc-research/dsos/README.md

 remotes::install_github("vathymut/dsos")
 ```

-The package is also on [CRAN](https://CRAN.R-project.org), although that
+The package is also on [CRAN](https://CRAN.R-project.org), although the
-release lags behind.
-I recommend the package on GitHub over CRAN for
-now.
-The package on CRAN (v0.1.0) will eventually be updated.
-From CRAN,
+CRAN release may lag behind GitHub updates.
+From CRAN, install the
-install the package with:
+package with:

 ``` r
 install.packages("dsos")